GoogleCloudDataproc/flink-bigquery-connector/TROUBLESHOOT.md

 ## Known Issues/Limitations
 <b><i>Note: Users must go through the readme documentation for the connector first to
-ensure proper usage of the connector, the connector also has certain limitations which are documented in the readme.</i></b>
+ensure proper usage of the connector.
+The connector also has certain limitations which are documented in the readme.</i></b>
 ### Flink Application with Windows
 - Windows are tricky to deal with in Flink.
 Flink relies on watermarks to close windows.
 - In case no records are written to BigQuery, users can observe the flow of records through